-- How to Schedule Text Messages on iPhone Using Scheduled App
+- How to schedule text messages on iPhone using the Scheduled app

-- How to Schedule Text Messages with the Shortcuts App
+- Schedule text messages with the iOS Shortcuts app

 How does this app work?

 - Auto Send: You can choose a premium plan and send scheduled text messages automatically using a virtual number.
 The Scheduled app uses an SMS gateway for this.
-The receiver can reply to this virtual number, and you can read it inside the Scheduled app.
+The recipient can reply to this virtual number, and you can read it inside the Scheduled app.
 The plan starts at $3.99 per month.
-You get credits, and using these you can send automatically scheduled text messages from your iPhone.
+You get credits that let you send automatically scheduled text messages from your iPhone.

 - Schedule Messages: iOS has restrictions.
-Thus this or any app can not send scheduled text messages.
-What this app will do, is let you type the message, add the sender, and set the reminder.
+Thus this or any app cannot send scheduled text messages.
+What this app will do is let you type the message, add the sender, and set the reminder.
 When the time comes, you only have to hit send.
-So, yes, it is not automatic text message scheduling, but it is certainly helpful.
+So, it’s not automatic text message scheduling, but it certainly is helpful.

-- Then Tap on To: and choose one or multiple contacts.
+- Then Tap To: and choose one or multiple contacts.
 Tap Done.

 Before You Begin:

-- Make sure Allow Untrusted Shortcuts is enabled from the Settings app → Shortcuts.
+- Make sure Allow Untrusted Shortcuts is enabled in Settings → Shortcuts.

-- This method to schedule text messages works only if the iPhone screen is unlocked and on the Shortcuts app.
+- This method to schedule text messages works only if the iPhone screen is unlocked and on Shortcuts.

-- Download and add Send Delayed Text shortcut.
-For this, tap on this link.
-Next, tap on Add Untrusted Shortcut.
+- Download and add the Send Delayed Text shortcut.
+For the download, follow this link.
+Next, tap Add Untrusted Shortcut.

-- In the Shortcuts app, tap on My Shortcuts and find this shortcut.
-Tap on the more.
+- In Shortcuts, tap My Shortcuts and find this shortcut.
+Tap more.

-- Scroll to the bottom, and under MESSAGES, tap on Allow Access → OK.
+- Scroll to the bottom, and under MESSAGES, tap Allow Access → OK.
 Tap Done.

 - Now, tap on the shortcut.
 Tap on the desired contact.